Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 ![example-heatmap](https://user-images.githubusercontent.com/13125143/35326179-c6a76388-00ed-11e8-957a-ac855fc31c1a.jpg)

 ## Geting supercontig sequences
-HybPiper Supercontigs are sequences of exons and introns.
 After mapping the reads to the reference, you can obtain target sequences (targeted genes) using following job file.
 You need to run job file from the directory where output folder of HybPiper located.
 In this example, current directory `.`.
-If you want to get intron sequences as well, you need to run `intronerate.py` script then use `supercontig` instead of `dna`.
+If you want to get intron sequences as well, you need to run `intronerate.py`script (see below) and then use `supercontig` instead of `dna`.

 ```